 Although the heavens are high, they cannot cover me.
 Although the earth is thick, it cannot bear me.
 If my own offenses are not extremely grave, then whose are?
 My pain is, therefore, unbearable.
-I have no recourse but to immediately forget my baseness and quickly make the great resolve.
+I have no recourse but to immediately forget my baseness and quickly make the the strongest vows.